OpenGene/gencore/README.md

 ```shell
 gencore -i input.sorted.bam -o output.bam -r Homo_sapiens_assembly19.fasta -b test.bed --coverage_sampling=50000
 ```
 * After the processing is finished, check the `gencore.html` and `gencore.json` in the working directory.
-The option `--coverage_sampling=50000` is to change the default setting (coverage_sampling=10000) to generate smaller report files by reduce coverage sampling rate.
+The option `--coverage_sampling=50000` is to change the default setting `(coverage_sampling=10000)` to generate smaller report files by reducing the coverage sampling rate.

 # quick examples
 The simplest way